 Due to her inability to recognize the need for a balance of nurture, play, and structure, Beth struggled to feel accomplished in her relationships.
 If she felt she had not “done enough” she struggled to accept any nurture that was offered to her, because she did not feel that she had earned it.
 Likewise, she would withhold nurture if she felt others had not met her own expectations for relationships.

 As we see with Beth’s story, it is easy to find ourselves out of balance when it comes to structure.
 Many of us rely too heavily on structure or we reject it outright.
-Because structure allows us to quantify and scorekeep, it is easier to focus on.
+Because structure allows us to quantify and "score-keep", it is easier to focus on.
 Nurture and play are not measurable in the same ways.
 However, we must remember that we cannot appreciate the emotional safety that comes from nurture or the joy for life that we receive through play without structure.
-Structure is an essential leg of our Nurture-Play-Structure Stool, and like nurture and play must be attended to and maintained.
-In our next article we will address the emotional and relational impacts on our lives when nurture, play, and structure are out of balance.
+Structure is an essential leg of our NPS Stool, and like nurture and play must be attended to and maintained.